Infiland/TheColorfulCreature/CONTRIBUTING.md

 Note: The loc(id) function checks for a translated word based on ID.

+## Store Page Translating
+You can translate all of my store pages on Steam by going to [this repository](https://github.com/Infiland/InfilandGamesStorePageTranslations)

 # How to make a mod for TCC
 NOTE: If you are trying to improve the core of the game, consider improving the base game instead.
 1. Fork this reposetory